spacecloud-io/space-docs/content/microservices/graphql/securing-apis.md

 ## Popular use cases

-- Allow only signed in users to call a function (For example only allow signed in users to make a payment).
+- Allow only signed-in users to call a function (For example only allow signed in users to make a payment).
-- Role based authentication (For example only allow admin to access a particular function)
+- Role-based authentication (For example only allow admin to access a particular function)
-- Check if the params sent by user contains a certain field.
+- Check if the params sent by the user contains a certain field.
 - Call another function to authorize the function call (For example you might have an authorization service which validates all types of request).

-All these problems can be solved by the security module of Space Cloud.
+The security module of Space Cloud can solve all these problems.

 ## Available variables
-All requests for function calls contains 2 variables which are availabe to you for matching conditions:
+All requests for function calls contains 2 variables which are available to you for matching conditions:

 - **auth:** The claims present in the JWT token.
-If you are using in-built user management service of Space Cloud, then the `auth` has `id`, `name` and `role` of the user.
+If you are using the in-built user management service of Space Cloud, then the `auth` has `id`, `name` and `role` of the user.
 While making a custom service, you are free to choose the claims which go inside the JWT token and thus available in the `auth` variable.
 - **params:** The params object sent by the user to call the function.

 ## Allow anonymous access

 You can disable authentication and authorization for a particular function of a service completely by using `allow`.
 The request is allowed to be made even if the JWT token is absent in the request.
-You might want to use this when you want your users to perform certain operation without signin.
+You might want to use this when you want your users to perform certain operation without sign-in.
 Here's how to give access to a particular operation using `allow`:

 {{< highlight json >}}
 {